CSCI-49900-Fall-2020/Syllabus/README.md

     - Send me:
         1. A link to the repository you have created.
         1. A link to the (merged) pull request you have created.

-## RESTful Web API and Documentation

-As part of the project submission, extensive documentation on how *new clients* can use your exposed RESTful web API must be provided.
-Each *end point* must be listed (i.e., the URL) and its **expected inputs and outputs** described for **each http method** (e.g., `PUT`, `GET`, `POST`).
-Furthermore, the **end point names must be nouns** (e.g., `http://jsonplaceholder.typicode.com/todos`, `http://jsonplaceholder.typicode.com/todos/3`).
-Deviations from the accepted REST practices will be **penalized**, however, liberal deviations that are accompanied by documentation may be considered (e.g., a `GET` request to `https://jsonplaceholder.typicode.com/todos/3/like` invokes a "thumbs up" mutator method on the todo with ID 3).

 ## Counseling & Wellness Services